krakenjs/zoid/docs/api.md

 - `dimensions`: The dimensions for the component
 - `tag`: Tag name of the component
 - `context`: Context type of the component (`iframe` or `popup`)
-- `outlet`: DOM Element into which the iframe will be inserted on render.
+- `frame`: Frame element that will be rendered into.
 Only applies to `containerTemplate` when rendering an iframe
+- `prerenderFrame`: Frame element that will be pre-rendered into.
+Only applies to `containerTemplate` when rendering an iframe using `prerenderTemplate`
 - `close`: Close the component.
 Useful if you want to render a close button outside the component
 - `focus`: Focus the component.
 Valid for popup components only.
 Useful if you want a clickable background overlay to re-focus the popup window.